rose-thunder/website/README.md

 ## Todo List

-- [ ] Music player with controls
+- [ ] Make a music player with controls
-- [ ] Have a usable mobile experience
+- [ ] Have an usable mobile experience
 - [x] Create scanlines in css
 - [x] Create an about me section
 - [ ] Make a game?